Exploring Dunkeld and Birnam

 In addition to their historical and natural attractions, Birnam and Dunkeld boast significant cultural ties.
 The local area inspired Beatrix Potter, the celebrated author of Peter Rabbit, and the towns continue to celebrate their heritage through various events and exhibitions.

-Whether you’re visiting the chapter house of the Dunkeld Cathedral, walking through the ancient Birnam Wood, or enjoying a round at the Birnam Golf Club, these towns offer a unique blend of past and present, making them a must-visit destination in Highland Perthshire.
+Whether you’re visiting the chapter house of Dunkeld Cathedral, walking through the ancient Birnam Wood, or enjoying a round at the Birnam Golf Club, these towns offer a unique blend of past and present, making them a must-visit destination in Highland Perthshire.

 Historical Significance